debsouryadatta/AiVerse/README.md

 Whether you're creating AI-generated courses, following custom learning roadmaps, or interacting with voice mentors, AiVerse provides the tools you need to learn effectively.
 With our credits system, you can access premium features while engaging with a vibrant community of learners.

-Built with modern technologies like Next.js, FastAPI, and LangChain, AiVerse is designed to make learning more accessible and interactive for everyone.
+Built with modern technologies like Next.js and LangChain, AiVerse is designed to make learning more accessible and interactive for everyone.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>